redfieldchristabel/laravel-dockerize/README.md

       - "8000:8000"
     # other configurations
 ```
-Remember to replace `your-github-username` with your actual GitHub username or organization name where the package is hosted.

 By leveraging these pre-configured images, you can streamline your Laravel development workflow and focus more on building your application.